 Using the Equipment Specification Template

-On this tab we included the high-level information that we needed to ensure that everyone was aware of what was included in this project.
-We gave the project a name, we described it, and outlined the plan.
-Next we pointed out some important requirements that our system will have to conform to.
+On this tab, we included the high-level information that we needed to ensure that everyone was aware of what was included in this project.
+We gave the project a name, described it, and outlined the plan.
+Next, we pointed out some important requirements that our system will have to conform to.
 We point out Environmental Concerns, System Power Constraints, Scan Time/High-Speed Requirements, and the Network Protocol.
-(Note that depending on your project and environment you might need to highlights some additional requirements, but for our example we will keep it simple.)
+(Note that depending on your project and environment you might need to highlights some additional requirements, but for our example, we will keep it simple.)

-On the parts list tab we have taken the time to list out all the parts we think are needed for this project.
-We also took the time to list the specifications, part number and a link to for each part.
+On the parts list tab, we have taken the time to list out all the parts we think are needed for this project.
+We also took the time to list the specifications, part number, and a link to each part.
 This tab serves multiple functions.
 First while filling it out, it will help trigger things in your mind you forgot you would need.
-Also it will help ensure that come installation day you don’t have to halt all work to order another pare.
+Also, it will help ensure that come installation day you don’t have to halt all work to order another part.
 Additionally, by providing specifications and links for all part numbers you can refer to this list in the future if you need to find replacement parts or technical documentation.

 Device specification is a major part of the automating process but it is only a part.
 Because of that, the devices chosen at this point are not concrete.
 In later phases of development, issues may arise that can cause the choices made here to change.
 Automating 101: An Industry Guide to Control System Engineering is a great resource for information on the automating process as a whole.
 One final thought on system specification; when specifying a system always plan for safety, use redundancy where needed, and consider future expansion possibilities.